Sjleal/aws-static-website-cloudfront/README.md

 You can use a tool named [Application Composer](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/app-composer-for-cloudformation.html) in CloudFormation console mode to validate your template and also you can drag, drop, configure, and connect a variety of resources onto a visual canvas.

-To create the stack you need to follow these steps:
+To [create the stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html) you need to follow these steps:

 1. Logging in to the AWS Management console and open the AWS CloudFormation console.
 2. Choose Create Stack to start the Create Stack wizard.
-[How to](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html)
-3. Selecting a stack template.
-On the Specify template page, choose Upload a template file to select the CloudFormation template designed.
+3. __Selecting a stack template.__ On the Specify template page, choose Upload a template file to select the CloudFormation template designed.
-4. Specifying stack parameters.
-On the Specify stack details page, type a stack name in the Stack name box.
+4. __Specifying stack parameters.__ On the Specify stack details page, type a stack name in the Stack name box.
 In the Parameters section, specify parameters domain, subdomain, and the unique tag.
-5. Setting AWS CloudFormation stack options
+5. __Setting AWS CloudFormation stack options.__ On _Permissions - optional_, select a role that allow to this stack create, update or delete the resources involved, __IMPORTANT:__ you can create this role on IAM console but remember using the least privilege principle.
+In _Stack failure options_ you can set the stack behavior in case of provisioning failure.
-6. Reviewing your stack
+6. __Reviewing your stack.__ Here You can review the selected options and press Submmit button to start the creation process.

 <br>